spacemeshos/docs/docs/experimental/node-split.md

 Assuming that you're currently running **put here info about how to migrate**

+### Accessing the hosted node-service

+For the easiness we're hosting the publicly node-service that runs against mainnet that you can connect to by setting up following `--node-service-address https://PUT_HERE_THE_FINAL_ADDRESS` flag when running your smeshing-service

+This service is provided without any warranty or support other than community support.

 ### Where is the UI

 As mentioned previously there is next-gen UI called smesher-app fully open sourced and available on Github.
 You can find it here: https://github.com/spacemeshos/smesher-app